- An ownership mindset means taking responsibility for outcomes and being empowered to make the decisions that will lead to those outcomes.

 - A disjointed user experience – When everyone’s attention is confined to this piece or that piece, we lose the opportunity to look at the experience of using a product or service holistically.

-- Underperformance – When people on the front lines don’t have the authority to make decisions about their work, they won’t do their best work (even if they’re sincerely trying).
+- Underperformance – When people on the front lines don’t have authority over their work, they won’t do their best work (even if they’re sincerely trying).
 That means it’s harder and takes longer to achieve the results you’re after.
 Neither the product nor the people perform well.

 Benefits of an ownership mindset

-On the flip side, when an ownership mentality is baked into your team culture, good things happen:
+On the flip side, when an ownership mentality is part of your team culture, good things happen:

 - More innovation – Ownership affords teams the opportunity to step off the beaten path and take calculated risks.

-- Higher morale – When people have a say in what problem they’re going to solve and how they’re going to solve it, they are naturally more excited.
-They feel heard and included.
+- Higher morale – When people have a say in what problem they’re going to solve and how they’re going to solve it, they feel heard and included, which will in turn encourage more buy-in from team members.

 - Easier recruiting and retention – The feeling that you’re making a major contribution can be a big selling point, especially for companies that aren’t well known.
 A developer could own the entire user onboarding flow at a small company.
 Or, they could own the back button in Chrome at Google.